moshelando/gotten_to_the_point/md/biology/chapter5b.md

 ### Metabolism

-Cells require energy
+**Metabolism:** The set of chemical reactions that occur within a cell

 Energy circle of life:

+- Complex molecules such as sugars have greater energy than their simple components.
+- A reaction that forms a complex molecule from simpler components is endergonic and absorbs energy.
+- A reaction that breaks down a complex molecule to its simpler components is exogonic and releases energy.
-- Plants get energy from the sun and store the energy in sugars.
+- Plants absorb energy from the sun and use this energy to build sugars, storing the energy as chemical potential energy in the sugar's chemical bonds.
-- Animals digest the sugars and store the energy in ATP
-- When energy is needed, the energy is quickly released from the ATP.

-**Metabolism:** The totality of all the chemical reactions within a cell
+- Cells obtain this energy by breaking down the sugars.
+- The released energy is stored in ATP, which the cell can readily use as a source of energy.

-**Metabolic pathway:** The series of reaction reactants undergo from the reactant state through the transition state to the product state
+**Metabolic pathway:** The reaction pathway of a metabolic reaction

 - **Anabolic Pathway:**
-    - Bonds are formed
-    - Energy is required
+    - Builds complex molecules from simpler ones
+    - Absorbs energy
 - **Catabolic Pathway:**
-    - Bonds are broken
-    - Energy is released
+    - Breaks complex molecules to simpler ones
+    - Releases energy

-In general, biological bonds are formed through **dehydration synthesis** and are broken through **hydrolysis**.
+Many chemical bonds in biological systems are formed through **dehydration synthesis** and broken through **hydrolysis**.

 ---